Sebe2k04/fullstack-portfolio-nextjs-nodejs/README.md

 --

-note i didn't provide admin signup ui , due to secure concerns . after create admin comment the respective route in server auth route - (admin signup)
+note i didn't provide admin signup ui , due to security concerns . after create admin ,comment the respective route in server auth route - (admin signup)

 open postman

 then create new workspace

-then provide url backend url with respective route for example : if you running in localhost 5000
+then provide url backend url with respective route for example : if you running in localhost 5555

 http://localhost:5555/api/auth/admin/signup